An Incident at the Opera Ball on Mardi Gras in 1778: The Opera Ball on Mardi Gras

-On Mardi Gras 1778, 3 March, the courtly society of Versailles met for the traditional opera ball, a masked ball, at the Royal Opera of Versailles.
-Because of the masking, a masked ball always offers the opportunity to puzzle out who is hiding under which mask and who is showing up with whom at the ball.
-Last but not least, a masked ball offers an opportunity to show off with people who might otherwise not be invited to courtly events, which adds to the excitement of a masked ball but also arouses the curiosity of other guests.
-That's exactly what happened at this ball, where most people were masked.
+On Mardi Gras, 3 March 1778, the courtly society of Versailles gathered for the traditional opera ball, a masquerade held at the Royal Opera of Versailles.
+Because of the masking, a masked ball always offers the opportunity to guess who is hiding behind which mask, and thus who appears at the ball with whom.
+They also provide a chance to appear in the company of people who might not otherwise be invited to courtly events, thereby heightening both the excitement and the curiosity of other guests.
+That is exactly what happened at this ball, where most attendees were masked.